konradrydzak/konradrydzak.github.io/docs/_pages/contact.md

 ### Just contact me here:

-Call me at: :iphone:
+Call me at: 📱

-Write to me at: :email:
+Write to me at: 📧